wrender/docker-compose-lamp/README.md

 * You need to have Drush, PHP, and mariadb_client packages installed for Drush to be able to connect to the container.

 * You need to change the IP address above 172.17.0.2 to the IP of your database container.
 You can do a `docker inspect your_database_container` to find the IP.

+## Example import existing Drupal install:

+-  Copy your Drupal site files to ~/public_html
+-  In phpMyAdmin create a new user, and database which matches the credentials in your Drupal sites/default/settings.php file.
+-  Import a dump of your database using phpMyAdmin

 ### Accessing the web server